How to Keep a Website Secure?

 Drupal users

-Further, to know more about strong passwords, read the Hosting Column’s previous post How to Create Strong Passwords.
+Additionally, for more information on secure passwords, check out the Hosting Column’s earlier article on How to Create Strong Passwords.

 Changing Database Passwords

-If you are using a CMS (WordPress, Joomla, etc…) change your database password.
-Please be sure to update your configuration file – Joomla: configuration.php and WordPress: wp-config.php.
-This is not an automated process so you will need to know how to open those files and edit manually.
+If you are utilizing a CMS (like WordPress, Joomla, etc.), make sure to change your database password.
+Remember to also modify your configuration file – for Joomla, it’s configuration.php, and for WordPress, it’s wp-config.php.
+This cannot be done automatically, so you will need to know how to access those files and edit them manually.

 Run a Virus Scan on Personal Computer